How to get out of a timeshare: 6 best strategies

 6. Hire a contract law attorney

-For timeshares with multiple contractsCost: $5,000 to $15,000+Although it’s one of the most expensive options, hiring a timeshare lawyer (aka a contract law attorney) is a must for timeshare owners tangled in multiple contracts.These legal professionals can teach you how to legally get out of a timeshare.
-They will help you comb through your timeshare agreement(s) for loopholes like the recession period and deed-back programs.If you try to negotiate these terms on your own, a timeshare developer may try to sway you by offering “free” upgrades if you keep your timeshare.
+For timeshares with multiple contractsCost: $5,000 to $15,000+Although it’s one of the most expensive options, hiring a timeshare lawyer (aka a contract law attorney) is a must for timeshare owners tangled in multiple contracts.These legal professionals help you get out of a timeshare legally by combing through your timeshare agreement(s) for loopholes like the rescission period and deed-back programs.If you try to negotiate these terms on your own, a timeshare developer may try to sway you by offering “free” upgrades if you keep your timeshare.
 However, each upgrade can generate a new contract that further complicates the exiting procedure.
 A contract law attorney can help you make sense of these contracts and mitigate the costs of exiting.

 An infographic shares tips on how to get out of a timeshare.